-- train_collector (Collector) the collector used for training. - test_collector (Collector) the collector used for testing.
+- policy an instance of the BasePolicy class. - train_collector (Collector) the collector used for training. - test_collector (Collector) the collector used for testing.
 If it's None, then no testing will be performed. - max_epoch (int) the maximum number of epochs for training.
-The training process might be finished before reaching max_epoch if stop_fn is set. - step_per_epoch (int) the number of transitions collected per epoch. - repeat_per_collect (int) the number of repeat time for policy learning, for example, set it to 2 means the policy needs to learn each given batch data twice. - episode_per_test (int) the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - step_per_collect (int) the number of transitions the collector would collect before the network update, i.e., trainer will collect "step_per_collect" transitions and do some policy network update repeatedly in each epoch. - episode_per_collect (int) the number of episodes the collector would collect before the network update, i.e., trainer will collect "episode_per_collect" episodes and do some policy network update repeatedly in each epoch. - train_fn (function) a hook called at the beginning of training in each epoch.
+The training process might be finished before reaching max_epoch if stop_fn is set. - step per epoch (int) the number of transitions collected per epoch. - step_per_collect (int) the number of transitions the collector would collect before the network update, i.e., trainer will collect "step_per_collect" transitions and do some policy network update repeatedly in each epoch. - episode_per_test the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - update_per_step (int/float) the number of times the policy network would be updated per transition after (step_per_collect) transitions are collected, e.g., if update_per_step set to 0.3, and step_per_collect is 256, policy will be updated round(256 0.3 = 76.8) = 77 times after 256 transitions are collected by the collector.
+Default to 1. - train_fn (function) a hook called at the beginning of training in each epoch.
 It can be used to perform custom additional operations, with the signature f (num_epoch: int, step_idx: int) -> None. - test_fn (function) a hook called at the beginning of testing in each epoch.
-It can be used to perform custom additional operations, with the signature f (num_epoch: int, step_idx: int) -> None. - save_fn (function) a hook called when the undiscounted average mean reward in evaluation phase gets better, with the signature f(policy: BasePolicy) -> None. - save_checkpoint_fn (function) a function to save training process, with the signature f (epoch: int, env_step: int, gradient_step: int) -> None; you can save whatever you want. - resume_from_log (bool) resume env_step/gradient_step and other metadata from existing tensorboard log.
-Default to False. - stop_fn (function) a function with signature f (mean_rewards: float) -> bool, receives the average undiscounted returns of the testing result, returns a boolean which indicates whether reaching the goal. - reward_metric (function) a function with signature f(rewards: np. ndarray with shape (num_episode, agent_num)) -> np.ndarray with shape (num_episode,), used in multi-agent RL.
+It can be used to perform custom additional operations, with the signature f (num_epoch: int, step_idx: int) -> None.

+- save_best_fn (function) a hook called when the undiscounted average mean reward in evaluation phase gets better, with the signature f (policy: BasePolicy) -> None.
+It was save fn previously. - save_checkpoint_fn (function) a function to save training process, with the signature f (epoch: int, env_step: int, gradient_step: int) -> None; you can save whatever you want. - resume_from_log (bool) resume env_step/gradient_step and other metadata from existing tensorboard log.
+Default to False. - stop_fn(function) a function with signature f (mean_rewards: float) -> bool, receives the average undiscounted returns of the testing result, returns a boolean which indicates whether reaching the goal. - reward_metric (function) a function with signature f(rewards: np. ndarray with shape (num_episode, agent_num)) -> np.ndarray with shape (num_episode,), used in multi-agent RL.
 We need to return a single scalar for each episode's result to monitor training in the multi-agent RL setting.
 This function specifies what is the desired metric, e.g., the reward of agent 1 or the average reward over all agents. - logger (BaseLogger) A logger that logs statistics during training/testing/updating.
 Default to a logger that doesn't log anything. - verbose (bool) whether to print the information.
-Default to True. - test in train (bool) whether to test in the training phase.
+Default to True. - test_in_train (bool) whether to test in the training phase.
 Default to True.